vijayshankarr/vsdPLLworkshop/README.md

 After Post Layout Simulation, we may have to go through the previous steps to bring the design closer to the specifications.

 ## Introduction to PDK
-Here, are going to use sky130 PDK to design the PLL.
+In this workshop, we used sky130 PDK to design the PLL.
 The PDK is normally provided by the foundry which provides all the necessary components required to design any circuit.
-In this project, we mainly are going to use nmos and pmos, so our focus will be on these cells.

 ## Specification
 - PVT